khalil-M/NewsAppInstant/README.md

 This project was developed using Xcode version 15.0.1

+## Architecture
+Clean Architecture: The use of clean architecture ensures separation of concerns Dependency Injection by Constructor: This is a clean and effective way to provide dependencies to your components.
+Constructor injection promotes loose coupling between components, making it easier to replace or mock dependencies during testing.
+MVVM: Dedicated for the presentation layer

 ## Features

 ### List of News (1st Screen)
-Clean Architecture: The use of clean architecture ensures separation of concerns, making your codebase modular and easier to maintain.
-It typically involves organizing your code into layers such as Presentation, Domain, and Data layers.
-Dependency Injection by Constructor: This is a clean and effective way to provide dependencies to your components.
-Constructor injection promotes loose coupling between components, making it easier to replace or mock dependencies during testing.
+The first screen is showing list of news from remote API

 ### Detail of Selected News (2nd Screen)
 The second screen displays detailed information about a selected news item.
 This could involve navigating to a new view controller or presenting a modal view with the detailed information.
 The details view might also utilize Diffable DataSource for efficiently updating its UI if there are dynamic elements or updates to the detailed information.